Premier League betting tips: Outright Golden Boot preview and top goalscorer best bets for 2021/22 season

 Writing this preview has not been the most straightforward piece of work.

-The constant speculation over Manchester City and Harry Kane, the seemingly inevitable signing of Romelu Lukaku for Chelsea and even the pie in the sky idea that Lionel Messi could land in the Premier League, rather than join PSG, has all been rather annoying.
+The constant speculation over Manchester City and Harry Kane, the late arrival of Romelu Lukaku at Chelsea and even the pie in the sky idea that Lionel Messi could land in the Premier League, rather than ultimately join PSG, has all been rather annoying.

-The good news for Golden Boot lovers though, is that we'll be back again before the action kicks off on August 13 with a brief addendum - 'Golden Boot Extra' or 'Part II' (title tbc, but some kind of sequel anyway) - which focuses on the shorter-priced favourites.
+As promised, here is the brief addendum - 'Golden Boot Extra' or 'Part II' - which now includes one shorter-priced fancy to go along with our initial longshots; they can still be found within this preview.

-For now, we're sticking with a more stable section of the market: the long shots.
+There were two strikers - Kane and Mohamed Salah - who were clear favourites in the market but a recent big-money arrival has added a third name to the list.

 Recent history has shown that the low 20s are enough to win the Premier League's Golden Boot award.
 Both Kane and Jamie Vardy won with 23 while there was a three-way tie on 22 in 2018/19.
 Prior to that, significantly more goals were needed.